Finding Pareto frontier for one-sided matching: Related Literature

-Although there is extensive literature on combining PO with other properties, to our knowledge, the problem of finding a set of PO allocations remains largely unexplored, making our work a novel contribution to the field.
+Although the literature extensively addresses the combination of PO with other properties, the problem of identifying a set of PO allocations remains largely unexplored.
+This gap highlights the novelty of the present contribution.